Nutrition

 8. Keto Stuffed Peppers

 You can top the dish with cheese or even a scrambled egg as a finishing touch.
-Maybe the best part about this recipe is that any leftovers can be resurrected for lunch or dinner without alteration.
+Maybe the best part about this recipe is that any leftovers can be resurrected for lunch or as a low-carb dinner idea without alteration.

 Gourmet Cooking Classes Near You